-There are countless success stories of entrepreneurs and businesses turning their ideas into multimillion-dollar enterprises via blogging, although there are other reasons for starting a blog in 2019.
+In fact, blogging is one of the most effective ways for large and small businesses to generate new leads that convert into sales and revenue.
+There are countless success stories of entrepreneurs and businesses turning their ideas into multimillion dollar enterprises via blogging, although there are other reasons for starting a blog in 2017.

+The best part is that anyone can start a blog for free.
 There are dozens of free blogging sites, but not all platforms are created equal and some offer better opportunities for growth, exposure, and monetization.
 While self-hosted blogs require a unique domain and hosting company, they do offer huge advantages over even the best free blog sites.

 Check out our detailed comparison guide to the best blogging sites to find the right platform for your new website!